drawbuildplay/drawbuildplay.github.io/content/blog/home-building-checklist/index.md

 * \[ \] Over-the-Air TV Alternatives
 * \[ \] Technology Closet for Home Automation

-Utilize this building a home checklist to navigate each step of your construction journey and create the home of your dreams.
+Utilize this free checklist for building a home to navigate each step of your construction journey and create the home of your dreams.